emilianvrd/Maneuvers/# Fighting moves.md

 1 action\
 You send a freezing ray against a foe.
 A creature within 24m of you must succed on a Constitution Saving Throw or take 1d4 + your spellcasting ability cold damage and take a -2m status bonus to its speeds.

+### Reflexive Shield
+Shield\
+Free action\
+You can use your shield to protect you against damaging effects as well.
+As a Free action when you make a Dexterity saving throw, you can apply any circumstance bonus to AC you gain from wielding a shield as a circumstance bonus to the Dexterity saving throw.

+### Shield Strike
+Shield\
+1 action\
+You make a quick bash with your shield.
+Make a Melee Strike with your shield.
+On a hit, you increase the damage die of the shield by one step and increase the circumstance bonus provided by the shield by +1 until the start of your next turn.

 ### Skirmish Strike
 Movement\
 1 action\
 You make a quick strike then dart away from your opponent.
 Make a Melee Strike.
-On a hit, you can move up to 6m without provoking Reactions.
+On a hit, you can move up to 4m without provoking Reactions.

 ### Vicious Mockery
 Mental, Spell\